DNS Firewall: Overview & Setup

 Introduction

-Field Effect's On-Network DNS Firewall
+Field Effect DNS Firewall

 NOTE: The DNS Firewall is only available to MDR Complete clients.
-Visit our public website to learn more about out service tiers.
+Visit our

-Our DNS Firewall is enabled from within the MDR Portal and supports DNS protection for devices connected to your internal networks (on-network protection), or when connected to external networks (roaming).
+Our DNS Firewall service is enabled from within the MDR Portal and supports DNS protection for devices connected to your internal networks (on-network protection), or when connected to external networks (roaming).

 Once enabled, you can restrict access by category (gambling, etc.) or have more granular control with custom allow and block lists.
 A DNS Firewall dashboard is also available for deeper investigations and insights.